NiharikaRindhe/NiharikaRindhe/README.md

-- 👋 Hi, I’m @NiharikaRindhe
+- 👋 Hi, I’m Niharika Rindhe
-- 👀 I’m interested in AI ML
+- 👀 I’m an AI ML Engineer
-- 🌱 I’m currently learning Image Processing
-- 💞️ I’m looking to collaborate on MLops
+- 🤝 I’m looking to collaborate on MLops and provide AI solutions.

 <!---